Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Features and Attractions in Connecticut

-One of the first things you should do after you arrive in Connecticut?
-Take a drive!
-Take in the beauty of the countryside and the lovely cities and make some stops at the state’s landmarks such as the Mark Twain House, Dinosaur State Park, and Gillette Castle State Park.
+One great way to explore the beauty of Connecticut is to take a drive.
+Enjoy the beauty of the countryside and the quaint cities and make some stops at state landmarks like the Mark Twain House, Dinosaur State Park, and Gillette Castle State Park.

 Festivals, Fairs, and Events in Alabama